Kyriosity/read-write/README+/software/tests/asDrive/README+/TDD-Watershed/README.md

 + Present the concept ASAP.
 + Adjust/swap layers of logic.

 🙁 Activities may become too split.
-The "front" team may underestimate the billow of implentation items they create.
+The "front" team may underestimate the bulk of implementation items they create.
 Guys in implementation hats may feel themselves as pure workforce.

 Solution?
 Roles swap and permanent direct feedback.

 ### Effective definitions of tasks

-The upper desing will quite smartly formulate major tasks while these tasks can be effectively split into subtasks.
+The upper design will quite smartly formulate major tasks, while these tasks can be effectively split into subtasks.

 ### Team practice

-Resonsiple and attentive following the principles will unite and motivate the team while getting the best of members (win-win).
+Responsible and attentive following the principles will unite and motivate the team while getting the best of members (win-win).

 ### Motivation to TDD